otaheri/GRAB/README.md

 - #### Processing the data

-    After installing the *GRAB* package and downloading the data and the models from smplx website, you should be able to run the *grab_preprocessing.py*
+    After installing the *GRAB* package and downloading the data and the models from the SMPL-X website, you should be able to run the *grab_preprocessing.py*

     ```Shell
     python grab/grab_preprocessing.py --grab-path $GRAB_DATASET_PATH \